Shanghai: Religion

 Catholicism was brought into Shanghai in 1608 by Italian missionary Lazzaro Cattaneo.
 The Apostolic Vicariate of Shanghai was erected in 1933, and was further elevated to the Diocese of Shanghai in 1946.
 The St. Ignatius Cathedral in Xujiahui is the largest Catholic church in the city.
 Shanghai has the highest concentration of urban Catholics in China.
 Other forms of Christianity in Shanghai include Eastern Orthodox minorities and, since 1996, registered Christian Protestant churches.
 The Protestant All Saints Church in Huangpu was built in 1925 and features a Neo-Romanesque tower.

 Prominent Jewish families immigrated to Shanghai when the Treaty of Nanking opened the city to Western populations.
 During World War II, thousands of Jews emigrated to Shanghai to flee Nazi Germany.
-They lived in a designated area called the Shanghai Ghetto and formed a community centered on the Ohel Moishe Synagogue, (now the Shanghai Jewish Refugees Museum).
+They lived in a designated area called the Shanghai Ghetto and formed a community centred on the Ohel Moishe Synagogue, (now the Shanghai Jewish Refugees Museum).
 In 1939, Horace Kadoorie, the head of the powerful philanthropic Sephardic Jewish family in Shanghai, founded the Shanghai Jewish Youth Association to support Jewish refugees through English education so they would be prepared to emigrate from Shanghai.

+The former Shanghai Jewish Club at 722 West Nanjing Road, a European Renaissance Revival mansion originally built for Chinese merchant Ye Yiquan and later used by the Jewish community as a social club.

 Islam came into Shanghai during the Yuan dynasty.
 The city's first mosque, Songjiang Mosque, was built during the Zhizheng (至正) era under Emperor Huizong (reigned 1333 – 1368).
 Shanghai's Muslim population increased in the 19th and early 20th centuries (when the city was a treaty port), during which time many mosques—including the Xiaotaoyuan Mosque, the Huxi Mosque, and the Pudong Mosque—were built.
 The Shanghai Islamic Association is located in the Xiaotaoyuan Mosque in Huangpu.
 According to the 2010 census of China, there are an estimated 85,000 Muslims in Shanghai.

-Shanghai has several folk religious temples, including the City God Temple at the heart of the Old City, the Dajing Ge Pavilion dedicated to the Three Kingdoms general Guan Yu, the Confucian Temple of Shanghai, and a major Taoist center Shanghai White Cloud Temple where the Shanghai Taoist Association locates.
+Shanghai has several folk religious temples, including the City God Temple at the heart of the Old City, the Dajing Ge Pavilion dedicated to the Three Kingdoms general Guan Yu, the Confucian Temple of Shanghai, and a major Taoist centre Shanghai White Cloud Temple where the Shanghai Taoist Association locates.